dominicbeesley/blitter-vhdl-6502/src/hdl/modelC20K/doc/AndyC/C20K-getting-started.md

 There are several MMFS versions present on the ROMS65/MMB image:

  * BBLMMFS - MMFS 1 with SD card in SOM module and Hazel E00
- * UBLMMFS - MMFS 1 with SD card in User oport and Hazel E00
+ * UBLMMFS - MMFS 1 with SD card in User port and Hazel E00
  * SWMMFS - MMFS 1 to be loaded to a RAM (even numbered slot) E00

 You should normally use BBLMMFS